Gemini Exchange Review: Is it Safe in 2022

 The name of the exchange, Gemini, is the zodiac sign for twins, which is a clever reference to Cameron and Tyler.
 Gemini is often considered one of the more secure exchanges in the industry, primarily because it offers various features that focus on user protection.

 As a matter of fact, it’s so secure that it’s one of a handful of exchanges used for CBOE (Chicago Boards Options Exchange) futures settlements.
-Gemini is available in the US, the UK, Canada, South Korea, Hong Kong, Puerto Rico, and many other countries.
+Gemini is available in all 50 U.S. states, the UK, Canada, South Korea, Singapore, Hong Kong, Puerto Rico, and many other countries.

 Gemini is a fully functioning exchange for buying, selling, and trading digital assets.
 As a result, you can make deposits using both fiat currency and cryptocurrencies.